 What approach works best?

 Inherent in any all of these definitions of long-term addiction treatment is the approach that at the end of the time period, the patient is ready to leave the program – regardless.
 This philosophy is at the heart of relapse and chronic relapse.
-The most successful treatment programs realize that each individual has a unique set of circumstances surrounding his or her addiction, and a one-timeframe-fits-all program is fraught with problems.
-Treatment programs that utilize an open-ended approach to long-term treatment are realizing the greatest success.
+The most successful treatment programs realize that each individual has a unique set of circumstances surrounding his or her addiction, and a one-timeframe-fits-all program is problematic.
+Treatment programs that utilize an open-ended approach to long-term treatment are have greater success rates.

 Keys to success